 Inclusive education – UK Government assessment

-- The UK Government’s plans to increase the number of special school places, is in contradiction of the UN Convention on the Rights of Persons with Disabilities (UN CRPD).
+- The UK Government’s plans to increase the number of special school places are inconsistent with international human rights standards.

-- The UK Government maintains a reservation to Article 24(2)(a) and (b) of the UN CRPD which calls into serious question their commitment to the right to an inclusive education – it is one of only two signatories in the world to do so.
+- The UK Government maintains a reservation to Article 24(2)(a) and (b) of the UN Convention on the Rights of Persons with Disabilities (UN CRPD), which calls into question its commitment to the right to an inclusive education.
+It is one of only two signatories in the world to do so.

 Read more about the UK and Welsh Governments’ actions on inclusive education.